EspenAlbert/EspenAlbert/influences.md

 ## Audiobooks
 - I use [audible](https://www.audible.com/library/titles)
 - I try to listen to one audiobook a month but on average I listen a bit less
-- The titles I choose are sometimes developer relates but most of the time not
+- The titles I choose are sometimes developer related but most of the time not